 8. Issue & Notices to be done by NCLT:

-(i) Within 15 days of the application filed, complaint with Rule 2(1), send or direct that a notice, be sent to:
+(i) Within 15 days of the application filed, compliant with Rule 2(1), send or direct that a notice, be sent to:

 (ii) (Applicable for All companies) – the Central Government, Registrar of Companies (ROC), in Form RSC-2;